CSS Formatter & Beautifier

 Can I format minified CSS?

 Yes, that is the primary use case.
-Paste any minified CSS to expand it into a readable, indented structure.
+Paste any minified CSS and the formatter expands it into a readable, indented structure with each rule and declaration on its own line.